Tripwire/octagon/CONTRIBUTING.md

 > if you approve of the changes Snapjerk displays you need will to update the reference set:
 > - new images: set WEBJERK_ALLOW_NEW_IMAGES=1 in your env
 > - new changed images: set WEBJERK_APPROVE_CHANGES=1 in your env
-> - removed images: simplying remove the images from your reference set
+> - removed images: simply remove the images from your reference set
 - manually test against modern browsers (Chrome evergreen, FF evergreen, & Edge)

 ### step 5: push